-Principle is defined in the dictionary as "a fundamental origin or cause of something."
 The Principles of Play are used to achieve the Objectives of the Game.

-There are five attacking and five defending Principles of Play utilized in soccer; however for this very young age we will focus on four attacking principles and four defending principles.
+There are five attacking and five defending Principles of Play utilized in soccer, however for this very young age we will focus on only three attacking principles and three defending principles.